reswitched/libtransistor/README.md

 git clone --recursive https://github.com/reswitched/libtransistor
 ```

 You will need Python 2 and the python packages listed in [`requirements.txt`](https://github.com/reswitched/libtransistor/blob/master/requirements.txt).
 You'll also need clang and lld (llvm linker).
-Note that on Debian Sid (and possibly other versions) it is necessary to install lld-6.0 specifically.

 You *should* just be able to run `make`.
 If that doesn't work, submit an issue (or pull request).
 This will produce a number of `nro` and `nso` files in `build/test/`.
 These are binaries for the Nintendo Switch.
 NRO files are relocatable shared objects suitable for use with [ROhan](https://reswitched.tech/rohan).
 Both NRO and NSO binaries can be run under Mephisto, but NSO binaries don't get relocated properly at the moment and will crash pretty quickly.